Christie Brinkley Flaunts Cleavage In Hot, Low-Plunging Pink Blazer At Age 65

 Hang onto your hats!!
 It’s almost SHOWTIME!
 Tomorrow Night we’re going to paint the town with @chicagomusical and the @venetianvegas is the place to be!
 And you can even find my all natural @bellissimaprosecco at the theatre! ( the blue one is #zero sugar! ) Cheers to musical theatre my friends and all that Jazzzzzzz! ????????????❤️????
 Many of you have asked about my happy pink suit it’s by @versace my hat @worthandworth ???? #musical #musicaltheatre #fosse #broadway

-To go along with the image is the lengthy caption, with Brinkley explaining how much this new role means to her.
+To go along with the image is a lengthy caption, with Brinkley explaining how much this new role means to her.

 “Hats Off to all my friends here on my page for your enthusiasm and kind words of support for this incredible adventure I’m on playing Roxie Hart in Chicago the Musical!”

-She continued on by saying that there has been a few times when her nerves got the best to her in the show and she wondered if she had bitten off more than she could chew — but seeing everyone’s comments and support has helped her to get through it.
+She continued on by saying that there have been a few times when her nerves got the best of her in the show, and she wondered if she had bitten off more than she could chew.
+However, seeing everyone’s comments and support has helped her to get through it.

 Chicago will be playing at the Venetian from April 10 through April 14.